 Isolation and identification of Listeria species from faecal sample of cattle

 The isolation of Listeria species was performed according to the International Organization for Standardization (ISO 11290–1:2017) with minor modification (ISO, 2017).
 At first, sample was taken into Listeria enrichment broth (Hi-media, India) and incubated for 48 hrs at 30°C to enrich growth.
 After that, a loop-full of Listeria enriched broth was streaked onto Polymyxin Acriflavin Lithium-chloride Ceftazidime Esculin Mannitol (PALCAM) agar (Hi-media, India) plates for 24–48 h at 37 °C. It was noted that Listeria selective enrichment supplement was added during the preparation of PALCAM agar.
-The presumptive colonies with morphological characteristics of Listeria was observed as black or black-green colony surface with a black halo and sunken center (1-2mm in diameter) (Scotter et al., 2001).
-The purified colonies were preserved by sterile buffered glycerin (20%) at −20°C. The identification of Listeria spp.
-Were performed according to morphology (gram staining and motility), cultural (PALCAM agar) and biochemical (dextrose, lactose, rhamnose, mannitol, xylose and arabinose fermentation, oxidase, nitrate reduction, hydrogen sulfide, indole production, methyle red, Voges–Proskauer, and catalase tests) properties.
+The presumptive colonies of Listeria was observed as black or black-green colony surface with a black halo and sunken center (1-2mm in diameter) (Scotter et al., 2001).
+The purified colonies were preserved by sterile buffered glycerin (20%) at −20°C. The identification of Listeria spp Were performed according to morphology (gram staining and motility), cultural (PALCAM agar) and biochemical (dextrose, lactose, rhamnose, mannitol, xylose and arabinose fermentation, oxidase, nitrate reduction, hydrogen sulfide, indole production, methyle red, Voges–Proskauer, and catalase tests) properties.

 Antibiotic sensitivity tests of isolated Listeria species

 Antibiotic sensitivity tests were performed using disc diffusion test following the method described by Kirby-Bauer with slight modification (Bauer et al., 1966; CLSI, 2017).
 Briefly, 0.1ml of bacterial suspension (1x108 CFU/mL) corresponding to (0.5 McFarland) were plated on Mueller-Hinton agar supplemented with 5% defibrinated sheep blood and the plate were left for 5 min to dry.
 Antibiotic discs were place apart onto the surface of the inoculated plates aseptically with the help of a sterile forceps and will incubate at 35ºC±2 for 24-48hrs.
 The following antibiotics of veterinary and medical importance were used for disc diffusion test ampicillin (AMP), 10 μg; amoxicillin (AMX), 30 μg; amoxicillin–clavulanic acid (AMC), 20/10 μg; ceftriaxone (CTR), 30μg; ciprofloxacin (CIP), 5 μg; nalidixic acid (NA), 30 μg; erythromycin (E), 15 μg; gentamicin (GEN), 10 μg; tetracycline (TE), 30 μg; and meropenem (MEM), 10 μg.
-After incubation, all the plates were examined and the diameters of the zone of inhibition were measured.
-Then these diameters were interpreted with the standard diameters provided by the CLSI and recorded as sensitive (S), intermediate (I) and resistant (R) (CLSI, 2017).
+After incubation, all the plates were examined and the diameters of the zone of inhibition were measured. these diameters were interpreted with the standard diameters provided by the CLSI and recorded as sensitive (S), intermediate (I) and resistant (R) (CLSI, 2017).

 Statistical Analysis